-But there are easy ways to protect yourself against being tracked when you search on the web and browse results – you can use a private metasearch or search engine.
+But there are easy ways to protect yourself against being tracked when you search on the web and browse results – you can use a private search engine.

 Some of the features you should look for are:

-- Independent index – Full control over the search algorithm and a guarantee to avoid searching in a filter bubble!
+- Avoid personalized search results – Providing an option to avoid searching in a filter bubble!

 Comparison of private search engines and metasearch engines